marc-bouvier/mini-vanilla-pwa/README.md

 - Connect to your server through SSH
 - Add a virtualhost to your nginx config
+- use `sudo certbot` to add the certificate to your nginx sites

-Here is a sample of the Nginx configuration I use.
+Here is a sample of the final Nginx configuration I use.

 ```
 server {
     server_name  pwa.baldir.fr;

-    listen 80;

     root   /home/marc/sources/mini-vanilla-pwa;
     index  index.html index.htm;